LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !tryPremium

-Prueba la versión premium de InviteManager gratis por un limitado periodo de tiempo.
+Try the premium version of InviteManager for free for a limited duration.

 ### Usage